zefrios/Python/LinkedIn Webscrapper/README.md

     print(f"No banners found.
 Proceeding.")
     pass
 ```
-We also create some functions to ensure element visibility and ensuring the programs interaction with them.
+We also create some functions to ensure element visibility and ensuring the programs interaction with those elements.

 ```Python
 def human_like_delay():